devernay/vlpovutils/README.txt

 Suppose you generated frame1.png and frame2.png with megapov, together with the files created by the annotation patch (frame1.depth, frame1.txt, frame2.depth, frame2.txt).

 There are 3 utilities: vlpov_project, vlpov_motionfield, vlpov_motionfield2.
-The description of each utility is described below.
+The description of each utility is given below.

 * vlpov_poject